-The George Main Stakes meeting will be held at Royal Randwick this Saturday (19th Sept).
-The course proper was rated a Good 4 on Thursday and with light drizzle forecast for Friday and Saturday, Randwick is likely to be racing on a Good track on raceday.
+The George Main Stakes meeting will be held at Royal Randwick this Saturday (18th Sept).
+The course proper was rated a Soft 6 on Thursday and with overcast weather in Sydney leading up to the weekend, Randwick is likely to border on Good/Soft condition on raceday.

 By Owens Wong, Editor